 Think about this: there are 22 million people in the UK with access to a garden.
 Small contributions from many people will soon compound up to benefit nature.

-What are the benefits of rewilding?
+What are the benefits of garden rewilding?

-3 main benefits to rewilding:
+3 main benefits to rewilding garden:

-- Restore ecosystems – humans have impacted every single part of the UK, mainly to the detriment.
-Rewilding will help tip the balance back towards nature and a more sustainable future
+- Restore ecosystems – Humans have impacted every single part of the UK, mainly to the detriment.
+Rewilding will help tip the balance back towards nature and a more sustainable future.

-- A natural solution to climate change – more woodlands, more plants and improved soil condition all help absorb huge amounts of carbon dioxide from the atmosphere
+- A natural solution to climate change – More woodlands, more plants and improved soil condition all help absorb huge amounts of carbon dioxide from the atmosphere.

 There’s also another main benefit.

 On a personal level, after ‘rewilding’ a small corner of my garden last year, I loved sitting close by watching the birds feed, the bees come and go and the plants grow and change over time.
-It made me feel good.
+It made me feel brilliant.